 - Nonviolent felony conviction with full pardon, no subsequent felony or misdemeanor convictions, and no pending charges after at least 10 years have passed since the initial conviction

 The extent of the expungement depends on various circumstances.
 For example, certain types of expungements seal the record from public view, but the arrest record remains on file with the Oklahoma State Bureau of Investigation (OSBI).
-If you are troubled by a criminal record or arrest record, contact a lawyer who can help determine your eligibility for expungement.
+If you are troubled by a criminal record or arrest record, contact an Oklahoma City expungement lawyer who can help determine your eligibility for expungement.
 If you qualify for either type of expungement in Oklahoma, the attorney can pursue your quest for a clean record.